30x/postgres-k8s/Readme.md

 kubectl get po -l app=postgres,cluster=test
 ```

-## Testing Region Failure
+## Testing Availability Zone Failure

-In the event a region with the master pod dies, a failover to a slave is required.
+In the event an AZ with the master pod dies, a failover to a slave is required.
 To perform a failover, you must manually run the failover command.
 Eventually this will be an automated process that fails over to a slave automatically in the event the master pod terminates and cannot be recovered.

 Simulate a pod death by completely removing the master's Replication Service(RS).
 This will halt all streaming to the slaves.